 ARTICLE 3 PRODUCTS AND AMOUNTS

 Products and Amounts.
 SELLER shall sell and BUYER shall buy a must take fixed amount of Installed Capability and Energy for the periods in the amounts and under the terms, rates and charges set forth in Exhibit A. Installed Capability and Energy are as defined in the Restated NEPOOL Agreement.
-For purposes of this Agreement, Baseload Period shall be all hours of the day and On Peak Periods shall be the hours ending 0800 through 2300.
+For purposes of this Agreement, Baseload shall be Energy delivered during all hours of the day, Mondays through Sundays, including holidays of the North American Reliability Council ("NERC") and On Peak Energy shall be Energy delivered during the hours ending 0800 through 2300 EPT, Monday through Fridays only, excluding NERC holidays.

 ARTICLE 4 DELIVERY POINT

 Delivery Point.
-The contracted for amounts of Installed Capability and Energy described in Article 3 above shall be delivered by SELLER to BUYER at the NEPOOL Pool Transmission Facilities ("Delivery Point").
+The contracted for amounts of Energy described in Article 3 above shall be delivered by SELLER to BUYER at the NEPOOL Pool Transmission Facilities ("Delivery Point").

 ARTICLE 5 TRANSMISSION

 Transmission.
-SELLER shall be responsible for any transmission arrangements, including transmission losses and services necessary to deliver and transmit the contracted for amount of Installed Capability and Energy sold hereunder to the Delivery Point.
-BUYER shall be responsible for any transmission arrangements, including transmission losses and loss charges and any ancillary service necessary to receive and transmit the contracted for amounts of Installed Capability and Energy bought hereunder from the Delivery Point.
+SELLER shall be responsible for any transmission arrangements, including transmission losses and services (including ancillary services) necessary to deliver and transmit the contracted for amount of Energy sold hereunder to the Delivery Point.
+BUYER shall be responsible for any transmission arrangements, including transmission losses and loss charges and any services (including ancillary services) necessary to receive and transmit the contracted for amounts of Energy bought hereunder from the Delivery Point.

 ARTICLE 6 PRICE TERMS

 6.1 Contract Charge.
-In exchange for the Purchase Product and Amount, BUYER shall pay SELLER the Contract Charge set forth in Appendix A to this Agreement.
+In exchange for the Installed Capability and Energy, BUYER shall pay SELLER the Prices set forth in Appendix A to this Agreement for the Baseload Energy, the On Peak Energy and the Installed Capability.

 6.2 Calculation of Monthly Energy Charge.
-The BUYER’s total Monthly Energy Charge shall be the product of the monthly Energy Charge as set forth in Article 6.1 above times the net energy output in kilowatt-hours delivered by SELLER to the Delivery Point in such month.
+The BUYER’s total Monthly Energy Charge for Baseload Energy shall be the product of the Energy Charge for the applicable month as set forth in Appendix A times the net energy output in kilowatt-hours delivered by SELLER to the Delivery Point in such month.
+The BUYER’s total Monthly Energy Charge for On Peak Energy shall be the product of the Energy Charge for the applicable month as set forth in Appendix A times the net energy output in kilowatt-hours delivered by SELLER to the Delivery Point in such month.

 6.3 Calculation of Monthly Installed Capability Charge.
-The BUYER’s total Monthly Installed Capability Charge shall be the product of the Monthly Installed Capability Charge as set forth in Article 6.1 above times the Installed Capability kilowatts delivered by SELLER to the Delivery Point in such month.
+The BUYER’s total Monthly Installed Capability Charge shall be the product of the Installed Capability Charge for the applicable month as set forth in Appendix A times the Installed Capability kilowatts made available by SELLER to BUYER in such month.

 6.4 No Liability for Additional Costs.
 Except as set forth in Articles 5 and 9, in no event shall BUYER be liable for any additional costs associated with the contracted for amount of Installed Capability and Energy, including but not limited to taxes, penalties, or stranded costs.